Skip to content

 August 22, 2025, 12:46 pm | Read time: 6 minutes

 Gamescom 2025 in Cologne was not only about new blockbusters and fresh brands–classic games are making a comeback too.
-From horror legends to quirky jump-and-run heroes: TECHBOOK reveals which games are returning to the big stage.
+From horror legends to quirky platform heroes: TECHBOOK reveals which games are returning to the big stage.

 Silent Hill f – Japan Horror Reloaded